haade-administrator/haade.fr/_posts/en/2025-02-12-tado-x-thermostatic-faucet-test-near-perfection-thread-compatible.md

 ---
 guid: 154
-title: "Test du robinet thermostatique connecté Tado° X"
+title: "Tado° X Smart Thermostatic Faucet Review"
-description: "Proche de la perfection ce robinet Tado X et j'ai hâte de te le présenter, dans cet article je vais juste te présenter le robinet thermostatique Tado X compatible Thread"
+description: "Close to perfection this Tado X faucet and I can't wait to present it to you, in this article I will just present the Tado X thermostatic faucet compatible with Thread"
 ref: "Tado° X"
 layout: post
 authors: [Nico]